-It is the responsibility of the Director of Human Resources to keep employees' personnel files current.
-It is the responsibility of the Director of Human Resources to develop administrative regulations for the implementation of this policy.
+It is the responsibility of the Executive Director of Human Resources to keep employees' personnel files current.
+Employee records requests should be submitted to the board secretary or their designee as the custodian of district records.

+It is the responsibility of the Executive Director of Human Resources to develop administrative regulations for the implementation of this policy.